ivangfr/springboot-keycloak-openldap/README.md

 ## Shutdown

-- To stop `simple-service` application, go to the terminal where it is running and press `Ctrl+C`;
+- To stop the `simple-service` application, go to the terminal where it is running and press `Ctrl+C`;
-- To stop and remove docker compose containers, network and volumes, go to a terminal and inside the `springboot-keycloak-openldap` root folder, run the following command:
+- To stop and remove Docker Compose containers, network, and volumes, go to a terminal and, inside the `springboot-keycloak-openldap` root folder, run the following command:
   ```
   docker compose down -v
   ```